 - Only available as an estate

-The Skoda Octavia Scout has four-wheel drive and a raised ride height to make this the most practical estate in the range.
-Its protective plastic cladding and raised suspension give it a more imposing stance to make this the best-looking model in the Octavia range.
-The Scout has lots of passenger space and big boot and can be fitted with a choice of two diesel engines that are powerful and economical in equal measure.
-They combine with the four-wheel drive to make the Scout an excellent tow car.
+The Skoda Octavia Scout has four-wheel drive, protective plastic cladding and a raised ride height to make it the most rugged and practical estate in the Skoda range.
+The Scout has lots of passenger space and a big boot, plus it's offered with a choice of two diesel engines that are powerful and economical in equal measure.
+They combine with the four-wheel-drive system to make the Scout an excellent tow car.